Page Nav

 Ads Place

-Moody's Ratings has announced a potential upgrade of Sri Lanka’s long-term foreign currency issuer rating from Ca to Caa1, reflecting significant improvements in the country's financial and economic landscape.
-This decision follows the government's recent debt restructuring measures and its compliance with reforms aligned with the International Monetary Fund (IMF).
+Moody’s Ratings has announced a potential upgrade of Sri Lanka’s long-term foreign currency issuer rating from Ca to Caa1, signaling substantial improvements in the nation’s financial and economic outlook.
+The decision follows recent debt restructuring efforts and the government’s compliance with International Monetary Fund (IMF)-backed reforms.

-• Sri Lanka issued new USD-denominated bonds, including macro-linked bonds (MLBs), governance-linked bonds (GLBs), and step-up and past-due interest (PDI) bonds.
-These new issuances replace existing bonds under default, providing relief and streamlining repayments.
+The government has issued new USD-denominated bonds, including macro-linked bonds (MLBs), governance-linked bonds (GLBs), and step-up and past-due interest (PDI) bonds.
+These issuances replace bonds previously under default, easing repayment burdens.

-• Foreign exchange reserves surged from $1.6 billion in 2022 to $6.4 billion in October 2024, now covering 3.5 months of imports.
-This is expected to increase further, alleviating external vulnerability.
+Sri Lanka’s foreign exchange reserves have surged from $1.6 billion in 2022 to $6.4 billion in October 2024, now covering 3.5 months of imports.
+This increase reduces external vulnerability and strengthens the country’s financial stability.

 Challenges Ahead

-Sri Lanka's ESG risks contribute to its credit constraints:
+Moody’s highlighted Sri Lanka’s ESG challenges, which contribute to credit constraints:

 Outlook

-A successful conclusion of the debt exchange could result in an upgrade to Caa1, reflecting a balance between credit improvements and persistent constraints.
-This development signifies a turning point for Sri Lanka as it continues its journey toward fiscal stability and economic recovery.
+A successful conclusion of the debt exchange process could lead to a rating upgrade to Caa1, reflecting a balance between economic progress and ongoing challenges.
+This potential upgrade marks a turning point for Sri Lanka as it continues its path toward fiscal stability and economic recovery.

 No comments